rjurney/logo_page_classifier/README.md

 * How many external links are present?
 * How many known company names appear in the page?

 It is convenient to create libraries that can be executred on arbitrary input as command line tools.
 These tools should return json, which can then be loaded into sklearn.
+See [sklearn feature_extraction](http://scikit-learn.org/stable/modules/feature_extraction.html) parsing of json.

 ### Keywords in URL